top of page

 In general, it implies that there is a problem or an disturbance, something or someone that is disrupting or altering a situation or a system, and it could also imply that the disruption or alteration is significant or potentially harmful, or it could have long lasting effect.

-Example sentences of perturb
+Example sentences containing perturb

 1. Loud noises perturb my concentration when I am reading.